Shanghai promises to improve food supplies, trade

 The government has made 65 billion yuan ($10 billion) in “support loans” to Shanghai businesses and distributed other financial aid, the online news outlet The Paper reported, citing city officials.

-Officials at the news conference said the Shanghai port is operating normally.
-But daily cargo volume of the equivalent of 100,000 containers, cited by news reports, is down almost 30% from the normal level of 140,000 containers.
+Officials said the Shanghai port is operating normally, according to news reports.
+But daily cargo volume they cited of the equivalent of 100,000 containers is down almost 30% from the normal level of 140,000 containers.

-Authorities began easing restrictions last week and have allowed more than 10 million people out of their homes.
-Millions more are still in areas where residents are barred from going outdoors.
+Authorities are enforcing a three-tier system that allows residents out of their homes if their area has no new infections in the past week.
+They can leave the neighborhood after two weeks without a case.
 Supermarkets and pharmacies are reopening.

-On Friday, some people were out riding bicycles and skateboarding.
+Some residents say they came close to being allowed out before a new case was found in a neighboring building and the wait started from scratch.